DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/_agent/dxcagentframework/Setup.md

 ## B.3.
 All agents

-Navigate to **System administration > Agents for finance & supply chain management > All agent** to setup the applicable licensed agents.
+Navigate to **Organisation administration > Agents for finance & supply chain management > All agent** to setup the applicable licensed agents.